zfdang/free-for-macOS/README.md

 # free for macOS

-A memory usage utility for macOS  (similar with Linux Free Command)
+A memory usage utility for macOS  (similar with 'free' in Linux)

 This utility is designed to act like 'free' on Linux systems.
-It is a tool for displaying memory usage statistics.
-Since the Mach microkernel design is different than Linux, the values reported are not an exact duplicate of what you can get from a Linux system.
-Be sure to read the man page for an explanation of the program output.
+It is a tool to display memory usage statistics.
+Since the Mach microkernel design is different with Linux, the values reported are not exactly the same with what you can get from a Linux system.
+These metrics are almost aligned with outputs from 'Activity Monitor".

 ```
 ❯ free -h